JuliaAI/LearnAPI.jl/docs/src/reference.md

   proxies](@ref proxy) (such as probability density functions)

-- [`transform`](@ref operations): similar to `predict`, but for arbitrary kinds of output, and which can be paired with an `inverse_transform` method
+- [`transform`](@ref operations): similar to `predict`, but for arbitrary kinds of output, and which can be optionally paired with an `inverse_transform` method

 - [`inverse_transform`](@ref operations): for inverting the output of `transform` ("inverting" broadly understood)